wavemotion-dave/ColecoDS/README.md

 or
 EDIP version 1e which you can find in the extras folder on the ColecoDS github page.

 With either of these tools, you should be able to extract more than 50 .COM games that currently work.

-A future version of the emulator will support .DSK files directly... but it's complicated and I haven't got it all figured out yet.
+This is definitely the least well supported "cousin system" in terms of compatibilty... but there is enough working that you can get a taste for the machine.
+A future version of the emulator might support .DSK files directly... but it's complicated and I haven't got it all figured out yet.

 Creativision Compatibility :
 -----------------------